 It may sound a bit juvenile, but we promise, finger painting when you’re bored can release a lot of stress.
 Drawing and coloring, in general, are known to help reduce stress levels, and painting with your hands only makes it all the more fun.

-Nothing makes your house feel like a home than with DIY furniture and furniture pieces.
-Coasters, though small, can make quite a big impression in the home, especially when a guest goes to reach one.
+Nothing makes your house feel more like a home than fun DIY projects that create family memories.
+DIY coasters, though small, can make quite a big impression in the home, especially when a guest goes to reach one.

 When they’re homemade, it adds creativity and style to your home, while also eliminating a lot of boredom.
 You can make coasters from practically anything, but many choose to paint mini wood pallets.
 These mini wood pallets are the perfect size for your mug, and the wood absorbs any color paint perfectly.

-Whenever you’re bored, try organizing your spices in your spice cabinet.
-But, instead of keeping them in the packages they’re in, design something better!
+When you’re bored, try organizing your spices in your spice cabinet.
+But, instead of keeping them in the packages they’re in, design something better with our DIY Spice Storage Ideas!

 Small mason jars make perfect containers for spices, fruits, and even other smaller foods.
 You can even decorate the mason jars with stickers, ribbons, or paint to make them look pretty in your kitchen.

 Have an old serving tray that you just don’t know what to do with?
 Give it a makeover the next time you’re bored!
-To do this, you can either choose to totally paint over the base of your tray, or, for something more cohesive, you can add a layer of wallpaper!
+To do this, you can either choose to paint over the base of your tray.
+Or for something more cohesive, you can add a layer of wallpaper!
 It’s totally up to you.

 We highly suggest just adding the splash of color to the base of the serving tray, and not decorating the handles or sides.
 This gives it an even more modern, DIY look that’ll stand out during any party.
 Or, you can just set this tray on the table as a centerpiece.
 No matter what, it’ll look gorgeous.